PatrykLes/component-importer/docs/configuration.md

 #### `packageName`

 The `packageName` is the name of the NPM package of the design system to be imported.
-That package must be present in your Framer X project's `node_modules`, so make sure it was previously added (For example by running `yarn add grommet`).
+The package must be present in your Framer X project's `node_modules`, so make sure it was previously added (e.g. by running `yarn add grommet`).
+The value of `packageName` can also be a path to a directory that will be scanned for React components.

+#### `mode`

+The `mode` describes the flavor of JavaScript used in the design system you're importing.
+Can be one of `typescript`, `flow`, or `plain` for `propTypes` support in vanilla JavaScript.
+The default is `typescript`.

 #### `rootFiles`

 The `rootFiles` is an array of strings that point to the package's TypeScript definitions.
+Only required when `mode` is `typescript`.

+#### `additionalImports`

+A list of additional files to import.
+Use this field to add CSS files that load custom fonts, or if your components are styled through a global CSS file.
+Each file in the list will get its own `import` statement at the top of the HOC that wraps every component (you can find it in the generated `code/withHOC.tsx`).

 #### `out`